SuperOfficeDocs/superoffice-docs/user-guide/en/sale/stakeholders/index.md

 ![icon][img1]

 A sale has a main contact, but partners and subcontractors may also be involved in the sale.
 These are referred to as stakeholders and can be entered in the **Stakeholders** section tab at the bottom of the **Sale** screen.
-Stakeholders can include individuals as well as organisations.
+Stakeholders can include individuals as well as organizations.

 For each stakeholder, information about company, contact name, role in the sale, email address and telephone number is displayed.

 ## <a id="role" />Sale - Stakeholder role

 A sale has a main contact, but partners and subcontractors may also be involved in the sale.
 These are referred to as stakeholders and can be entered in the **Stakeholders** section tab at the bottom of the **Sale** screen in SuperOffice CRM.
-Stakeholders can include individuals as well as organisations.
+Stakeholders can include individuals as well as organizations.

 For each stakeholder, their role in the sale is shown.
 These sales roles are defined in the **Lists** screen in Settings and maintenance.